 With continuous (but reduced) airflow when the cooling or heating is cycled on and off, the space temperature is also smoother and more consistent – improving customer comfort.

-Done incorrectly, this is certainly a possible result... all the more reason to choose DrivePak.
-Our installation teams combine technicians having HVAC testing and balancing expertise with those having controls and electrical experience.
+Done incorrectly, this is certainly a possible result…. all the more reason to choose DrivePak™.
+Our installation teams combine technicians that have HVAC testing and balancing expertise with those having controls and electrical experience.
 They follow detailed installation procedures that include taking temperature, RPM and air flow measurements.
 Speed settings for each mode are then determined and custom-applied to each unit to prevent potential damage.

-Additionally, in almost every case we will be reducing the maximum speed of each fan motor by at least 5%.
-Thus each unit’s starting current will be reduced, as well as the overall total demand of the rooftop unit fan motors equipped with DrivePak.
+Additionally, in almost every case we will reduce the maximum speed of each fan motor by at least 5%.
+Thus, each unit’s starting current will be reduced, as well as the overall total demand of the rooftop unit fan motors equipped with DrivePak™.

 Yes.
 A VFD has a power factor of .96 to .98, while a constant speed motor is typically from .75 to .85.
 Each VFD installed improves the overall power factor.
-If you are in a situation where you are paying a penalty to your utility because your power factor is too low, your power factor penalty payment should be reduced, or possibly eliminated.
-The more units, the greater the overall power factor improvement.
+If you are in a situation where you are paying a penalty to your utility provider because your power factor is too low, your power factor penalty payment should be reduced, or possibly eliminated.

 No. In fact, longer equipment life can be expected.
 Starting “softly”, reduced vibration, and running at a lower speed will cause less wear and tear on mechanical equipment, such as bearings and belts.